Let’s look at Gamification Examples in Software Technology – Gamified Tech

 6. Going Meta with Gamification Examples: Khan Academy

 It’s not just that their motto is: “You can learn anything.
 For free.
 For everyone.
-Forever,” but they also make sure that their users are having fun while they’re learning.
+Forever,” but they also make sure that their users compete at the same time are having fun and learning.

 How does Khan Academy use gamification?

 The first thing they do is emphasize the achievement of learning a new skill in the software behind their platform.
 Users are rewarded with special badges showing off their skills.

 In fact, Khan Academy uses gamification so well that there are people out there looking for cheats to get some of the most special badges, just like in a video game.

 Additionally, users get points and different statuses as they progress through the course’s levels.

 They can even pick avatars to represent them in what moves on from a simple course and turns into a game where the main reward is knowledge.